Itchen Stoke and Ovington: Ovington

 The village on the opposite south bank, of the River Itchen, known upstream as the River Alre in New Alresford and Old Alresford, has a population of 163 and several homes, including an Old Rectory.
 Its largest building in the central area is Ovington House, of no great antiquity, but its North Lodge is listed as Grade II.
 There is a pub, the Bush Inn.

 Its church is dedicated to St Peter and is Grade II listed.

 Extending to the far south into the South Downs National Park, the parish reaches a Scheduled ancient rectangular enclosure.

 History

 The name appears in the Domesday Book as "Ofinetune", which means "the place above" in Old English.

 The revenues from the manor at Ovington supported Itchen's nuns until 1284 when it was sold to the monks of St. Swithun's Priory, Winchester Cathedral.
 On the Dissolution of the monasteries (1534–61), it was transferred to the newly formed Dean and Chapter of the cathedral.
 The manorial rights were disputed in 1855–59 between the Baroness van Zandt and the Bishop of Winchester.
 After this was resolved, it became the property of the Hewson family.

-Governance

-The parish elects every four years one representative to Hampshire County Council, this is currently:

-The parish elects one representative to the City of Winchester District Council, currently: